-Cara Delevingne's Makeup Artist Shares How to Achieve Breakout-Free Skin
+Amanda Seyfried's Makeup Artist Shares How to Achieve Breakout-Free Skin

 That's why celebrity makeup artist Katey Denno is telling us exactly what we need for perfect skin.
 The expert, who works with Cara Delevingne, Felicity Jones, Amanda Seyfried and Mindy Kahling, is very conscious of what she puts on her clients' faces.
 In fact, she only uses all-natural beauty products to ensure that she's not adding any toxins to the largest organ of the body: the skin.

-After sharing her green tips with makeup lovers at the Ipsy Convention in Los Angeles, she told E!
+After sharing her green tips with makeup lovers at ipsy Gen Beauty in Los Angeles, she told E!
 News, "There are [all-natural] skin-care options that far outperform mainstream products, which often contain known carcinogenic and endocrine system disrupting ingredients, and since our skin is our largest organ and allows a lot of what we apply to absorb directly into our blood stream, organs, and cells, why wouldn't you choose an option that's been formulated with 100% non-toxic ingredients?"

 For many, the answer is that many green brands don't have the longevity of mainstream makeup or they don't have the variety in hues that larger makeup conglomerates offer with ease.
 Yet, this red carpet pro has a palpitating enthusiasm and optimism for advances in the green beauty industry.